A General Homogeneous Matrix Formulation to 3D Rotation Geometric Transformations: Introduction

 Though theorem~\ref{zeroth} indicates that the characteristic algebraic features of a homogeneous geometric transformation are its eigenvalues and their algebraic and geometric multiplicities, none of the conventional definitions of geometric transformations has taken advantage of such rules to reveal the inherent connection between the geometric meaning of homogeneous matrices and their eigenvalues.

+Rotation matrices are similar to Givens rotation matrices, differing only by orthogonal factors.
+This suggests that such matrices form the bedrock of traditional rotation definitions, including those used in the Euler-Rodrigues formulation.

-Take rotation with $\theta$ angle and axis passing through $P:(2,1,5,1)$ and $Q:(4,7,2,1)$ as an example~\cite[p.47]{CAD}. {Note that we use {\em row vector} convention only in this example such that the results here without transposing are consistent with those in}~\cite[p.47]{CAD}.
-Conventional method tries to construct a series of {\em Euclidean geometric transformations} $E_i(i=1,2,\cdots,n)$ such that the final rotation $R$ obtained in~\eqref{eqn:rotation example} per equation~\eqref{eqn:Givens rotation} is similar to a known rotation $R_0$ in~\eqref{eqn:Givens rotation} in the standard Givens rotation form around coordinate axis $z$:
+Take rotation with $\theta$ angle and axis passing through $P:(2,1,5,1)^T$ and $Q:(4,7,2,1)^T$ in homogenous coordinates as an example~\cite[p.47]{CAD}. {Note that we use {\em row vector} convention only in this example such that the results here without transposing are consistent with those in}~\cite[p.47]{CAD}.
+The method tries to construct a series of {\em Euclidean geometric transformations} $E_i(i=1,2,\cdots,n)$ such that the final rotation $R$ obtained in~\eqref{eqn:rotation example} per equation~\eqref{eqn:Givens rotation} is similar to a known rotation $R_0$ in~\eqref{eqn:Givens rotation} in the standard Givens rotation form around coordinate axis $z$:

-Such an approach in determining the homogeneous matrix of a general rotation has the following drawbacks: (i)~The definition of a general rotation in homogeneous representation and projective space is algebraically dependent on the standard Givens rotations inherited from Euclidean spaces; (ii)~A series of Euclidean transformations $E_i$, the homogeneous matrices of which are actually algebraically undefined in projective geometry, have to be employed which can be chosen almost arbitrarily, which makes the procedure flawed and a little more complicate to program and code; (iii)~There is no algebraic definition in projective space to determine the geometric meaning of homogeneous matrix in equation~\eqref{eqn:rotation example} conversely without using such non-projective-geometry concepts as distance.
+Such an approach in determining the homogeneous matrix of a general rotation has the following drawbacks: (i)~The definition of a general rotation in homogeneous representation and projective space is algebraically dependent on the standard Givens rotations inherited from Euclidean spaces; (ii)~A series of Euclidean transformations $E_i$, the homogeneous matrices of which are algebraically undefined in projective geometry, have to be employed and sometimes chosen arbitrarily, which makes the procedure complicate to program and code; (iii)~There is no algebraic definition in projective space to determine the geometric meaning of homogeneous matrix in equation~\eqref{eqn:rotation example} conversely without using such non-projective-geometry concepts as distance.

-By using an extended Desargues theorem~\cite[pp.75~\texttildelow~76]{Veblen} and examining the thus obtained extended Desarguesian configuration~\cite{investigation,meaning} via an algebraic projective geometric approach, Householder's elementary matrices~\cite[pp.1~\texttildelow~3]{Householder} were rewritten into new forms as in table~\ref{classification table} and defined as {\em stereohomology} which consists of most of the basic geometric transformations with such {\em nice} definitions in projective space.
+By using an extended Desargues theorem~\cite[pp.75~\texttildelow~76]{Veblen} and examining the thus obtained extended Desarguesian configuration~\cite{investigation,meaning,lu2013unified} via an algebraic projective geometric approach, Householder's elementary matrices~\cite[pp.1~\texttildelow~3]{Householder} were rewritten into new forms as in table~\ref{classification table} and defined as {\em stereohomology} which consists of most of the basic geometric transformations with such {\em nice} definitions in projective space.